gitter-badger/kuzminki/README.md

 ### Insert

 #### Basic
-For insert you define the columns as tuple and then pass a tuple of the same type to .run()
+To insert you define the columns as tuple and then pass a tuple of the same type to .run()
 ```scala
 db
   .insert(user)